 1 / 5

-This is where Mint shines – calculating the interest payments.
-It’s eye-opening to see how much extra you’re paying.
-Suddenly, that new pair of leather boots became more expensive.
+It’s where Mint shines – calculating the interest payments.
+It’s eye-opening to see how much extra you’ll pay in interest.

 Mint realizes each goal is different and integrates these features into their app.

-Once your transaction data is in the proper categories, you can start digging into where your money goes every month.
-This is where it starts to get fun.
-Trends lets you crunch the numbers on your spending habits, income, assets and more.
+Once your transaction data is in the proper categories, you can dig into where your money goes every month.
+Trends lets you crunch the numbers on your spending habits, income, assets, and more.